-- Advertising opportunities: When businesses sponsor a nonprofit event, they often get advertising opportunities in return, usually through the use of their name or the prominent display of their logo.
-Businesses can also reference the nonprofit-corporate partnership in their internal marketing materials, emphasizing that they are proud to support the good work of the nonprofits they partner with.
+When businesses sponsor a nonprofit event, they often get advertising opportunities in return, usually through the use of their name or the prominent display of their logo.
+Businesses can also reference the corporate-nonprofit partnership in their internal marketing materials, emphasizing that they are proud to support the good work of the nonprofits they partner with.
 These opportunities help raise the business’s visibility in the public eye and create positive brand associations.

 How to Form a Nonprofit-Corporate Partnership

 Once you’ve decided that engaging in a corporate partnership makes sense for your nonprofit, it’s time to set one up.
 But how should you begin?
 Here are some tips for starting corporate-nonprofit partnerships:

 One of the first steps in building nonprofit-corporate partnerships is to decide what types of companies would make sense as partners for your volunteer organization.
 Make a list of area businesses that have strong, positive reputations.
 If you can tie the business’s area of expertise to your nonprofit work — even better.
 An animal shelter might partner with a business like PetsMart or PetCo, or a food bank might partner with a local grocery chain.